 Kjellberg also takes issue with what he calls a lack of context for several of the examples of anti-Semitism identified by the Wall Street Journal.
 One of the nine, for example, involves Kjellberg asking his fans to stop posting images of swastikas using his app.
 The other examples are much more damning.

-His language is not limited to off-color Hitler jokes.
+His language is not limited to off-color Hitler jokes, either.
 For example, Wired pointed to this video from Jan.
 5, where you can hear Kjellberg say, "18, nigga!" while celebrating his placement on a list of attractive celebrities.
 It's important to remember that these videos are edited and do not represent some kind of one-time slip-up.
 That was a moment Kjellberg intentionally did not leave out.
 (You can see the moment in question starting at the 1:50 mark.)

 PewDiePie's personal feud with the media prevents him from actually examining his own behavior